Help us improve your experience.

 update=True

-Compare the complete loaded configuration against the existing configuration.
+Load a complete configuration and compare it against the existing configuration.
 Each configuration element that is different in the loaded configuration replaces its corresponding element in the existing configuration.
 During the commit operation, only system processes that are affected by changed configuration elements parse the new configuration.

 2.1.0